Tiwa Savage: 2017–2019: Sugarcane, MTV EMA, and UMG record deal

 The video for "One" was released on 7 December 2018.
-Directed by Clarence Peters, it was shot at a local beach in Osoroko, Lagos.
+Directed by Clarence Peters, it was filmed at a local beach in Osoroko, Lagos.
 In January 2019, YouTube took down the video for "One" following an accusation of copyright violations.
 Due to not being able to verify a copyright violation, YouTube restored the video on 2 March 2019.
 On 13 March, Savage was added to the lineup of artists who performed at the 2019 Wireless Festival.

 On 2 May 2019, Universal Music Group announced the signing of Savage to a seven-year publishing and distribution deal.
 It was also revealed that she left Mavin Records.
 Efe Ogbeni of Regime Music Societe and Vannessa Amadi-Ogbonna will be responsible for executive producing all of her projects under the label.
 Savage's future music will be released through the label's operations in more than 60 countries.

 In July 2019, Savage was featured on "Keys to the Kingdom", a track she co-wrote for Beyoncé's soundtrack album The Lion King: The Gift.
 She appeared on the track alongside Mr Eazi.
 On 5 September 2019, Savage released "49-99", her first single with Motown Records.
 The song references the line "49 sitting, 99 standing" from Fela Anikulapo Kuti's 1978 hit "Shuffering and Shmiling".
 Described as a blend of afrobeat, R&B and pop music, "49-99" features syncopated percussion, humming background harmonies and crisp snares.
 The Meji Alabi-directed video for "49-99" features colorful imagery and symbolism.
 One of the video's scenes references the iconic portraits of Congolese schoolgirls taken in 1972 by photographer Eliot Elisofon.
 Another scene, in which Savage is laid out with lengthy braids, is reminiscent of Diana Ross' flower-accented look from the late 1960s.

 On 19 November 2019, Savage released the Black Jheerze-produced track "Attention" and the Pheelz-produced track "Owo Mi Da".
 In "Attention", she admonishes her love interest for the lack of attention he is putting into their relationship while in "Owo Mi Da", she makes cut throat remarks at an unnamed borrower.
 Savage performed background vocals on "Èkó", a slow-burning ballad from Coldplay's eighth studio album Everyday Life (2019).